 Importing the Audio File

 When importing your audio file, keep the original file safe and untouched.
 Always work with a copy of your original audio file.
-This ensures that your original file remains intact if something goes wrong during the conversion process.
+This ensures that your original file remains intact if something goes wrong during the file conversion process.

 Adding Visuals

 Depending on the software you are using, you may have the option to add images, videos, animations, text, or even special effects.
 The visuals should be engaging and relevant to the audio content.
+Don’t forget that looping GIFs are a quick, lightweight option when you don’t have footage, and many tools provide stock libraries for these assets.

 When adding visuals, it’s important to remember that the purpose is to enhance the viewer’s experience and not to distract from the audio content.
 Make sure your visuals are high-quality and appropriately timed with the audio.
 You can also consider using visual transitions to make your video more dynamic.
+Apply only those effects that support your message (such as brand colors, subtle motion, or simple waveform animations) rather than overwhelming filters.

 Syncing Audio with Visuals, If Needed